gryBox/AttnGAN/README.md

-# TIG
+## pytig
-A python library to generate images using open source text to image libraries .
+Generating images from text is a powerful concept.
+Algorithms that can generate images from text have applications in education, engineering, game making.
+However getting to the image you wanted to generate (output), can be a complicated, multistep process. pytig is python library to generate images from text using open source text to image libraries developed by researchers.

+## Purpose
+pytig is for users looking to experiment, research or implement in production, text to to image libaries without the hassle.

-## What tig does.
+### What pytig does.
 - Accept text as an input and return an image based on a tig maintained library with three inputs.
     (1) predict text
     (2) algorithm
     (3) Process type i.e. CPU or GPU
 - Automate and Log model runs of tig maintained models.
-- Advanced users can train their own models.
 - Help in preparing training data for new models.
 A model is a trained object that when fed text can generate an image for that text.
         #### Example 1:
         A model trained on the cub data set (birds)
-    - Retool tig maintained models for your own use
+- Share amd reproduce algorithms

-# What tig does not do.
+### What tig does not do.
-- Supply the compute
+- Supply the compute resources.

-# TIG's Goal
-Allow users to easily generate images for text.
-For users who simply want to generate an image on a pre-trained modelto image models on  new data sets in To actively maintain various text to image algorithms that can be used for research and commercial applications.

-##
+## Major Dependancies
+- guild, spacy, textacy, pandas, pytorch

+### Terminology
+- algorithm - A set of rules and processes which output a model
+- model - The algorithm's output which is used to generate the image

 - inputs:
     - your train data or use premade example datasets